 If you ask the baby where the best place to sleep is, he would probably say back inside mom!
 But since that’s no longer an option, the next best place is anywhere that is safe.
 I don’t mind the occasional stroller nap, bouncy chair or car seat.
 Be careful about putting a baby to sleep on your shoulder or chest, as you may also fall asleep and could drop him.
 And every newborn needs to sleep on his back, as babies who sleep on their chests have an increased risk of SIDS.
 Even if you are watching him sleep on his chest, there could still be a risk for SIDS, especially if you fall asleep, too.

 If you don’t have another room for the baby, try to create some kind of partition.
 If the baby sees and smells mom, it will be that much harder to sleep train.
-It can still be done in the same room, but you’ll have to be a robot – when the baby cries, check to see that he is ok, then just tell him to go back to sleep in a monotone voice, all the while being as strong as you can, aiming to get that stretch of sleep to extend.
+It can still be done in the same room, but you’ll have to be that “loving robot”– when the baby cries, check to see that he is ok, then just tell him to go back to sleep in a monotone voice, all the while being as strong as you can, aiming to get that stretch of sleep to extend.
 You can teach a baby to sleep through the first waking even if you are in the same bed or room, but it will certainly be harder.

 If you want to get a baby monitor, by all means get a baby monitor, particularly if you live in a home with different floors.
 But parents with baby monitors end up watching their baby needlessly and going in to soothe him more quickly and more often, even when the baby is just moving around and doesn’t really need them.
 When babies are just fussing or whining quietly, that is not the time to go and get them.
 You should only go to them when they are truly hungry – and that cry will usually wake up the neighbors.